 In 1945, Karl Popper published his famous book Open Society and Its Enemies, which he called his contribution to the war effort.
 Based on a thorough analysis of works by the great philosophers of the past, he showed that ideal states as described by Plato, Hegel, and Marx were in reality tyrannies, closed societies.
-He defines an "open society" as one which ensures that political leaders can be overthrown without the need for bloodshed, as opposed to a "closed society," in which a bloody revolution or coup d'état is needed to change the leaders.
-Democracies are examples of a "open society," whereas totalitarian dictatorshpis and autocratic monarchies are examples of a "closed society."
-The author was referring, above all, to the national-socialist and the pseudo-socialist societies created by Hitler and Stalin, respectively.
+He defines an "open society" as one which ensures that political leaders can be over-thrown without the need for bloodshed, as opposed to a "closed society," in which a bloody revolution or coup d'état is needed to change the leaders.
+Democracies are examples of an "open society," where-as totalitarian dictatorshpis and autocratic monarchies are examples of a "closed societies created by Hitler and Stalin, respectively.
 Being a Marxist in his youth, Karl Popper later came to the conclusion that any collectivist society is always closed.
-Only a society where individuals make independent decisions is an open society.
-In defining the concept of a free and open society, he held that the principles of open society are a social equivalent of the political and economic concept of the "constitution of freedom."
+Only a society where individuals make independent decisions is an open society are a social equivalent of the political and economic concept of the "constitution of freedom."